-The Gregorian calendar New Year has passed, but for many around the world, the Lunar New Year, more commonly referred to as Chinese New Year, begins on January 28, 2017 and celebrates the Year of the Rooster in a two-week long celebration of reunion and family traditions.
+While the Gregorian calendar New Year has passed, many people around the world are preparing for the Lunar New Year, more commonly referred to as Chinese New Year.
+The most important holiday in Asia is a two-week celebration filled with ancient and modern new year traditions and symbolic Chinese New Year food to prepare.
+2017 marks the Year of the Rooster and the celebration of reunion and family traditions begins on January 28, 2017.

 In 2014 and 2015 I was actually been able to celebrate Chinese New Year in Shanghai.
 Avenues are bustling with shoppers, store windows beckon you inside with glittering baubles and enticing discounts, and the city is swathed in a blaze of crimson.